Welcome to the Penguin Class

-Teaching assistants: Mrs Amanda Simpson, Mrs Gibson, Miss Head, Mrs Gordon, Miss McPoland.
+Teaching assistants: Mrs Simpson, Miss Head, Mrs Gordon, Mrs Muncaster and Miss Winward.

 Our classroom is always changing to make sure that it suits our learning needs at the time.
 We love our new indoor sandpit.
 We are independent learners and are able to access resources and equipment independently.
 Our teachers ensure that the curriculum and learning opportunities are fun, practical, matched to individual learning needs and led by our interests.
 Some of the topics we cover are: Me and my family, Autumn, Winter and Pets, Dinosaurs, Planting and Growing & Keeping Healthy.
 We also bake every week making lots of new foods for us to try.

 We teach children how to read using the Jolly Phonics scheme of work.
 Jolly Phonics is a programme which uses the synthetic phonics method of teaching letter sounds in a way that is fun and multi-sensory, enabling children to become fluent readers.